urql-graphql/urql-exchange-graphcache/docs/resolvers.md

 # Resolvers

-This is a way to alter the response you'll get from the cache, so let's look at an example to get a better understanding.
+This is a way to alter the response you'll receive from the cache, so let's look at an example to get a better understanding.

 ```js